Independent AI Certification Authority

 not asserted.

-Fidensa independently certifies AI capabilities — MCP servers, Skills, plugins, and workflows — through behavioral testing, adversarial analysis, and supply chain verification.
+Fidensa independently certifies AI capabilities — MCP servers, skills, agent rules files, hooks, sub-agents, and the plugins that compose them — through behavioral testing, adversarial analysis, and supply chain verification.
 Every certification is a signed, portable artifact that anyone can verify against the evidence.

-Every capability passes through a defined pipeline.
-Each stage produces artifacts that feed the trust score and are published in the contract.
+Every capability passes through the same defined pipeline.
+Each stage produces artifacts that feed the trust score and are published in the signed contract.

 Ingest